 The Sculptured House

-It appeared in Woody Allen’s film Sleeper but don’t sleep on this home on Genesee Mountain, southwest of the Denver suburbs.
-Architect Charles Deaton designed the home and construction started in 1963 but Deaton never finished it.
-It wasn’t until 2003 that the house got completed under new owner John Huggins, who bought it in 1999.
+It did appear in Woody Allen's film Sleeper, but don't sleep on this home on Genesee Mountain, southwest of the Denver suburbs.
+Architect Charles Deaton designed the home and construction started in 1963 but he never finished it.
+It wasn't until 2003 that the house got completed under new owner John Huggins, who bought it in 1999.
 The home has no flat walls, as Deaton railed against boxy design.
-The Sculptured House is on the National Register of Historic Places.
-Deaton later went on to design Arrowhead Stadium where the NFL’s Kansas City Chiefs play and Kauffman Stadium next to it where the Royals play MLB.
-Both are considered two premier stadium venues and both are two of the longest-standing stadiums.
+Deaton later went on to design Arrowhead Stadium, home to the NFL's Kansas City Chiefs, and Kauffman Stadium next to it, home to Kansas City Royals.
+Both are considered two premier stadium venues and both are two of the longest-standing stadiums in the U.S..

-The Futuro House, designed by Matti Suuronen, a Finnish architect, back in late 1960s and early 1970s.
-Fewer than 100 are thought to have been built and there are 80 remaining units.
+The Futuro House was designed by Matti Suuronen, a Finnish architect back in the late 1960s and early 1970s.
+Fewer than 100 are thought to have been built and there are 80 remaining units in the world.
 Seventeen Futuros have been demolished but those that remain span the globe.
 They were made with fiberglass-reinforced polyester plastic and designed as a ski chalet.
-It stood 14 feet tall and had a diameter of 26 feet.
-Eight people could fit inside.
+The typical Futuro House stood 14 feet tall and had a diameter of 26 feet; eight people could fit inside.

 Country music performer Elvis Carden has got a house that can hit all the right notes.
 Carden has spent the better part of two decades designing and building a guitar-shaped house.
 He's named his record company Guitar House Records, has a backing band named Guitar House Band and titled an album Living in an Old Guitar.
 It's been on and off the market through the years.